Jon Yongfook · April 2020

-The Bannerbear + Zapier integration is in beta.
-You can use it starting today to create #nocode workflows with thousands of other apps!
+Bannerbear has an official Zapier integration.
+You can use it to create #nocode workflows with thousands of other apps!
 This is a tutorial for an example use case.

 Zapier is an amazing tool that acts as "glue" between 2000+ different apps.
 Think of it as an automated and highly configurable import/export tool.
 You can export data from one place, send it to another, and perform different actions on that data.

-Bannerbear is an API for generating images.
-You design a template (or grab one from the library) and then feed in data using the API to generate images based off that template e.g. with different texts, colors and background images.
+Bannerbear is an API for generating images and video.
+You design a template (or grab one from the library) and then feed in data using the API to generate images / videos based off that template e.g. with different texts, colors and background images.

 Zapier + Bannerbear is a powerful way of using the Bannerbear API without writing code.
 Using the Bannerbear Zapier integration you can send data from thousands of different apps into Bannerbear, and you can also instantly perform actions when Bannerbear generates new images.